nikhi-s/QSafe-Lattice/README.md

 threat level and device constraints.

 > **Status:** manuscript in preparation for the *Journal of Emerging Investigators*.
-> Every number in the paper comes from the August 2026 runs recorded in this repository.
+> Every number below was reproduced from the per-trial CSVs committed in this repository.

 ---